randlabs/myalgo-connect-homepage/docs/getting-started/quick-start.md

 ### Install

-To integrate MyAlgo Connect to your webapp, first you need to integrate the MyAlgo Connect library into your project by installing it with Node Package Management:

 ```jsx
 npm install @randlabs/myalgo-connect
 ```

-**Minified version** can be found in our **[Github Repository](https://github.com/randlabs/myalgo-connect/releases)**.
+A **minified version** can be found in our **[Github Repository](https://github.com/randlabs/myalgo-connect/releases)**.

-### Get user’s wallet (only public data)
+### Connect a user’s wallet

-Once the MyAlgo Connect library is integrated, you are ready to interact with the user.
-You first need to request permission to connect to the user’s wallet in order to get the user’s address(es).
+In order to interact with the wallet, the user has to first grant permission to the site to perform operations, as well as which accounts it can operate with.

-To do so, you need to call a `connect()` method inside a function that has been triggered by a click event.
+To do so, you need to call a `connect()` method.
+Most Dapp workflow would invoke this method inside a function that has been triggered by a click event.
 A new browser window will open requesting permission to share the user’s public wallet data to the website and a selection of the account(s) the user wishes to connect to the Client application.
 If the user accepts, it will return an array with the account addresses previously selected, if not, the `connect()` method will throw an error.

-All of this is done with the following code:

 ```jsx
 import MyAlgoConnect from '@randlabs/myalgo-connect';